silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 How easy will it be to update my project?
 It's a fair question, and sometimes a difficult one to answer.

 * SilverStripe follows _semantic versioning_ (see our [release process](/contributing/release_process) for details).
-  * "Major" releases introduces API change that may break your application.
+  * "Major" releases introduce API changes that may break your application.
-  * "Minor" releases (x.y) introduces API changes in a backward compatible way and can mark some API as deprecated.
+  * "Minor" releases (x.y) introduce API changes in a backwards compatible way and can mark some API as deprecated.
   * "Patch" releases (x.y.z) fix bugs without introducing any API changes.
 * If you've made custom branches of SilverStripe core, or any thirdparty module, upgrades are going to be more complex.
-* More custom features mean more work to re-test all of those features, and adapt to API changes in core.
+* More custom features will mean more work to re-test all of those features, and adapt to API changes in core.
 * Customisations of a well defined type - such as custom page types or custom blog widgets - are going to be easier to upgrade than customisations that modify deep system internals like rewriting SQL queries.